Endangered species

 Cyprus Biodiversity Protection

 Cyprus holds exceptional biological diversity for an island of its size.
 The island hosts approximately 1,800 plant species, with 143 endemic taxa found only in Cyprus.
 Among animals, the island supports 385 bird species, 21 mammals, 24 reptiles, and 3 amphibians.
 Over 5,000 insect species have been documented.
-This diversity results from Cyprus's unique position at the crossroads of Europe, Asia, and Africa, combined with varied climate conditions and dramatic elevation changes from sea level to the 1,952-meter peak of Mount Olympus in the Troodos Mountains. land-cy The island's geological history as an uplifted oceanic plate rather than a continental fragment also contributed to the evolution of distinctive species.
-This combination of geographic isolation, habitat variety, and ancient history created…
+This diversity results from Cyprus's unique position at the crossroads of Europe, Asia, and Africa, combined with varied climate conditions and dramatic elevation changes from sea level to the 1,952-meter peak of Mount Olympus in the Troodos Mountains.
+The island's geological history as an uplifted oceanic plate rather than a continental fragment also contributed to the evolution of distinctive species.
+This combination of geographic isolation, habitat variety, and ancient history created conditions…

 Read more